concord-consortium/lab/readme.md

 The html file are generated from [Haml](http://haml-lang.com/) markup.
 Add the suffix `.html.haml` to these files.

 The css stylesheets are generated from [Sass](http://sass-lang.com/) markup.
-Add the suffix `/sass` to these files.
+Add the suffix `.sass` to these files.

 ### Tests: test/